 Conservation considerations: None noted.

-For more information, see the New England Wild Flower Society's Conservation Plan for Sporobolus compositus var. compositus-pdf link-235 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Sporobolus compositus var. compositus.